Genivia/ugrep/README.md

     --cpp
             Output file matches in C++.
 See also option --format.
     --csv
             Output file matches in CSV.
-Use options -H, -n, -k, and -b to specify CSV values to output.
+When option -H, -n, -k, or -b is used additional CSV values are output.
 See also option --format.
     --json
             Output file matches in JSON.
-Use options -H, -n, -k, and -b to specify JSON properties to output.
+When option -H, -n, -k, or -b is used additional JSON properties are output.
 See also option --format.
     --xml
             Output file matches in XML.
-Use options -H, -n, -k, and -b to specify XML attributes to output.
+When option -H, -n, -k, or -b is used additional XML attributes are output.
 See also option --format.

 To recursively search for lines with `TODO` and display C++ file matches in JSON with line number properties: